 First of all, we’d say that it’s very unlikely your goldfish will starve – even if you are going away for two weeks!
 Goldfish can live a long time without food.

 However, understandably, some people don’t want to take that risk.
 With this in mind, here are three ways you can feed your goldfish while on holiday.

 1. Get a fish-sitter to feed your goldfish while you are on holiday

 A popular option is to arrange for a fish-sitter who will look after your pet while you’re away.
 In most cases, the best thing for the fish will be for its tank to remain in the same place because any sudden movements or change in environment could lead to it going into shock.
 That’s why you should arrange someone to regularly pop by your home to feed your fish instead.

-It’s important to remember that goldfish are resilient and are more than capable of surviving without your care for a couple of days.
-To ensure that they remain happy and healthy while you’re on vacation, just try one of the aforementioned options.
+It’s important to remember that goldfish are resilient and are more than capable of surviving without your care for days or even weeks.

 Whatever holiday food option you choose, don’t worry about your fish.
 Relax and enjoy your holiday!